Health Informatics Multidisciplinary Approaches for Current and Future Professionals

 "True wellness innovation requires the recruitment of multi-disciplinary participants.
 This book breaks the mold with examples from healthcare experts and other professionals who have leveraged informatics to better the lives of their constituents."

 — Jason Helgerson, Founder & CEO, Helgerson Solutions Group LLC

-This book explores how clinicians, patients, information technology (IT) experts and other professionals are collaborating to support high-value care using information technology in a multitude of settings: hospitals, insurance companies, laboratories, medical offices, patients’ homes, pharmacies, and public health departments.
-Developed for those training in academic centers as well as for those already "out in the field", this book looks at how attorneys, behavioral health experts, business development experts, chief information officers, chief medical officers, chief nursing information officers, consumer advocates, cryptographic experts, futurists, geneticists, informaticists, managed care executives, nurses, pharmacists, physicians, public health professionals, software developers, systems security officers and workforce experts are collaborating on a 'team-based,' IT-enabled approach to improve healthcare.
-It is also an excellent resource for those seeking to address concerns about equity, health IT usability, interoperability, safety, and security.
+Developed for those training in academic centers as well as for those already "out in the field," this book looks at how attorneys, behavioral health experts, business development experts, chief information officers, chief medical officers, chief nursing information officers, consumer advocates, cryptographic experts, futurists, geneticists, informaticists, managed care executives, nurses, pharmacists, physicians, public health professionals, software developers, systems security officers, and workforce experts are collaborating on a "team-based," IT-enabled approach to improve healthcare.

 Chapter 1: Value of IT – Nancy C. Beale, MSN, RN-BC

-Chapter 2: Patient Engagement – Jan Oldenburg, FHIMSS
+Chapter 2: Personal Health Engagement – Jan Oldenburg, FHIMSS

-Chapter 3: Innovation in Health IT – Anuj Desai
+Chapter 3: Innovation in Health IT – Anuj Desai, MBA

 Chapter 4: Ambulatory Systems - Curtis L. Cole, MD, Adam D. Cheriff, MD, J. Travis Gossey, MD, MS, MPH, Sameer Malhotra, MD, MA, and Daniel M. Stein, MD, PhD